jshields123/CV/README.md

 ## Hobbies

-- A keen runner always the competitor, follow me on strava eating up the miles.
+- A keen runner, always the competitor, follow me on strava eating up the miles.
 - Coffee enthusiast, always trying to perfect my flat white art.
 - A nightmare to choose a film to watch with, I have seen everything.
-- Exploring to somewhere new, be that a nature walk or cliff diving into the ocean.
+- Exploring to somewhere new, be that a nature walk or a swim into the ocean.
 - Yoga and meditation to zen the mind and keep myself sane!
 - Big sports fan from football, rugby league to MMA.